Fordi/libressl-page/README.md

 =============

-In the spirit of absurd exercises, of forking a thing you don't like and have no control over, and of cleaning p code, this is a quick refactor of the new LibreSSL home page that doesn't diminish from its unique flair.
+In the spirit of absurd exercises, of forking a thing you don't like and have no control over, and of cleaning up code, this is a quick refactor of the new LibreSSL home page that doesn't diminish from its unique flair.

 I tried to maintain the spirit of the original, including: